AIPI510/aipi510-fall24/README.md

 Category: Your choice

 ## Step 4
 Save two pieces of information.
 The first is your ClientID.
 The second is a secret, which can be aquired by clicking "New Secret".
-Add these pieces of information to your .env file.
+Add these pieces of information to your main file.

 ## Step 5
 Make sure the packages are installed in requirements.txt

 ## Step 6
 With the command line, run the python file, and add a query to your argument.
-If everything works, you should have a list of all Twitch channels that belong in your query.
+If everything works, you should have a list of all live Twitch channels that belong in your query.

 ## Instructions
 1. Create a feature branch in the class GitHub repository for your team.